 - And I will bless you, and make your name great; and so you shall be a blessing; and I will bless those who bless you, and the one who curses you I will curse.
 And in you all the families of the earth will be blessed.

-This “blessing” or favor of God on the lives of the believer is the birthright of all Christians, Jew or Gentile.
+This “blessing” or favor of God on the lives of the believer is the birthright of all Christians, Jew-born or Gentile-born.

 It is out of this confidence in God’s disposition toward the believer that Paul can assert in Romans 8:28 that “God causes all things to work together for good to those who love God, to those who are called according to His purpose.”
 Verse 29 places this “good” in context.
 Each aspect mentioned proceeds to the final and quintessential good gift of glorification.
 On the one hand, we can say, “whatever ends well must be working out for the good.”
 But there is more here.
 In verse 29 Paul ties the good He is working out to sanctification (the unfolding of his “purpose” in verse 28), for those who are foreknown are predestined to be “conformed to the image [icon or likeness] of His Son.”